nuuuwan/lk_parliament_docs/tests/data/en.md

         c. explain how the Government’s fiscal targets and policies are consistent with the objectives of responsible fiscal management;
         d. include the medium-term fiscal framework specified in section 12;
         e. provide an assessment of performance against the fiscal strategy, including –
             i. an assessment of compliance with the fiscal targets for the preceding financial year, including an explanation of any non- compliance with such targets;
-            - (ii) an assessment of expected compliance with the fiscal targets for the current financial year;
+            ii. an assessment of expected compliance with the fiscal targets for the current financial year;
-            - (iii) an assessment of expected compliance with the fiscal targets for the next financial year and the four succeeding years; and
-            - (iv) an assessment of risks of non-compliance with the fiscal targets for the current financial year and the next financial year;
+            iii. an assessment of expected compliance with the fiscal targets for the next financial year and the four succeeding years; and iv. an assessment of risks of non-compliance with the fiscal targets for the current financial year and the next financial year;
         f. specify the main sources of fiscal risks against to the attainment of the objectives specified in section 10 and the estimate of the fiscal impact of such fiscal risks; and
         g. disclose the macroeconomic impact of fiscal decisions taken over the past three years.
 12.